 Of the 14 people in my class, seven were women — of which four were two lesbian couples.
 One and all told me they were there because of the killings of the mother and daughter who had been shot while hiking near Seattle.
 They had, I noted, the regulation number of anti-Bush stickers on their cars.

 Two somewhat elderly Jewish couples took another four chairs.
 They were, I discovered, lifelong and committed Democrats and both drove the same model Prius.
 They were there because of the shootings at the Jewish Community Center.
 One of the wives, a grandmother type, said almost in passing, “It could happen again.”

 Then there was the programmer from a company he declined to name (“My coworkers and manager would think it really weird if they knew I was here.”) and one man in his 20s who “just wanted to learn how to shoot.”
 He drove a muscle car with no bumper stickers proclaiming his ideological persuasion.
 And then there was me.

-The only thing vaguely ideological about my car is the license plate that says LEM for "Law Enforcement Memorial."
-When I registered the car I had my choice of "theme license plates" that would let me celebrate the woods, the streams and a host of other ecologically correct Washington themes.
+The only thing vaguely ideological about my car is the license plate that says LEM for “Law Enforcement Memorial.”
+When I registered the car I had my choice of “theme license plates” that would let me celebrate the woods, the streams and a host of other ecologically correct Washington themes.
 Way down at the bottom was a new one that gave the extra fee to a memorial in honoring Washington police who have died in the line of duty.
-These days it somehow seemed more fitting to me, but then again I'm strange in my Seattle set.
+These days it somehow seemed more fitting to me, but then again I’m strange.
 I go to things like The Gun School.
-When they ask me about why I have a plate on my car honoring law enforcement -- a function without which their happy perfect world could not exist -- I tell them I think it will give me an edge if I'm ever stopped for speeding.
+When my friends ask me about why I have a plate on my car honoring law enforcement — a function without which their happy perfect world could not exist — I tell them I think it will give me an edge if I’m ever stopped for speeding.

 Like my reasons for going to The Gun School, I’m lying, but it helps keep their happy world intact and, really, once you’re armed you always want to keep everything very polite.